WARNING: Typed on a phone and will probably have really odd typos and autocorrect making stuff into French

 10. Discuss aspects of games together

-Whether they’re the building, animator, composer, scripter, translator, GUI designer, or just some random person on the development squad, talk together.
+Whether they’re the builder, animator, composer, scripter, translator, GUI designer, or just some random person on the development squad, talk together.
 Collaborate.
-Not only does this bring developers closer while stirring up new game feature ideas (it’s fun!), but it also means a combination of a variety of different minds to make one.
-These ideas are often more unique than that of an individual.
+Not only does this bring developers closer while stirring up new game ideas (it’s fun!), but it also means a combination of a variety of different minds to make one.
+These ideas are often more unique than those of an individual.
 Become one. :3

 11. Be nice